In: offline, computer.

 A huge CON of the HAR format is that I couldn’t find any reader of the page and resources, like you have for HTML, WARC, or EPUB.

-The format tree looks like:
+The format tree looks something like:

 - log